 The Number Of Airbags Affected

-Evidently, the more airbags that deploy, the steeper your shop bill will be.
-However, it’s not just the number of airbags that affects the price, but also the type of airbags.
+Evidently, the more airbags that deploy, the greater your repair bill will be.
+However, it’s not just the number of airbags that affects the cost, but also the type of airbags.

 As you have not provided any text to edit, I cannot make any changes or provide an edited version.
 If you would like me to perform this task, please provide the text you want me to modify.